inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ## A Quick Confession

 I'm **not a data scientist**.
 I don't have a PhD in statistics or in math.
-I'm just a regular Python developer who, one day at a small startup, heard the words: *"Wouldn't it be neat if we could automatically detect when deploys deteriorate production?
+I'm just a regular Python developer who, one day, in the year 2020, when the first wave of covid was upon us and I was working at a small startup of 6 people, I heard the words: *"Wouldn't it be neat if we could automatically detect when deploys deteriorate production?
 Not directly break it, just degrade our memory or CPU usage."*

 And like any reasonable person, I said: *"Can I try solving this?"*